Reclaimer: Control systems

-Stackers and Reclaimers were originally manually controlled manned machines with no remote control.
+Stackers and Reclaimers were originally manually controlled machines with no remote control.
 Modern machines are typically fully automated with their parameters (for stacking or reclaiming) remotely set.
 Some older reclaimers may still be manually controlled, as reclaiming is more difficult to automate than stacking because the automatic detection of pile edges is complicated by different environmental conditions and different bulk materials.